ParticulaCode/GoCubeUnityPlugin/README.md

 ## License

 ---
 The GoCube Unity Plugin is distributed under the ParticulaCode Source Code License.
-Developers are encouraged to help build the plugin and make pull requests to our main Github repository.

 ## Community and Help

 ---

 *Android™ is a registerd trademark of Google Inc* |
 *iOS™ is a licensed trademark of Apple*